jonchius/jonolist/README.md

 # jonolist

-a flexible list component for Alpine.js that allows searching and sorting, as well as filtering by column, then displays the data in the form of a table
+a flexible list applet for Alpine.js that allows searching and sorting, as well as filtering by column, then displays the data in the form of a table

 we can use either a JavaScript array with objects (with key-value pairs)